atulkakrana/helper.github/README.md

     e.g., `fastq-dump -A SRR501913 --split-files`

 ### Examples
-See below *prepro.set* file with options for:
+Here we provide two examples on how the *prepro.set* file can be tweaked for study-specific processing.

 **1**.
 Preprocessing paired-end sequencing libraries using the bundled adpaters: